 Water systems in the City of Stockton metropolitan area use a combination of treated surface water and pumped groundwater from City wells.
 Stockton water purveyors include the City of Stockton Municipal Utilities Department (COSMUD), California Water Service Company, and San Joaquin County maintenance districts.
 Should the annexation be approved, water service to the subject site would be provided by the COSMUD.
 The City provides water to service areas in North Stockton and South Stockton.
 The subject site is in the North Stockton service area.
+Water service to the subject site will be obtained from existing lines in the area; improvements required to make these connections are described below.

 Sources of water provided by the City of Stockton include purchases from the Stockton East Water District (SEWD) and the Woodbridge Irrigation District, groundwater wells, and surface water from the Sacramento-San Joaquin Delta through the City's Delta Water Supply Project (DWSP).
 Water from SEWD is treated at its water treatment plant east of Stockton.
-Prior to operation of the DWSP in 2012, the City's planned delivery and allocation of SEWD treated water was 17,500 acre-feet per year (ac-ft/yr) - 37.6 percent of SEWD's total supplies.
-The City currently plans to use only 6,000 ac-ft/yr from SEWD.
-Under an agreement with the Woodbridge Irrigation District, the City purchases 6,500 ac-ft/yr of water for municipal and industrial use.
+Prior to operation of the DWSP in 2012, the City's planned delivery and allocation of SEWD treated water was 17,500 acre-feet per year (ac-ft/year) - 37.6 percent of SEWD's total supplies.
+The City currently plans to use only 6,500 ac-ft/year from SEWD.
+Under an agreement with the Woodbridge Irrigation District, the City purchases 6,500 ac-ft/year of water for municipal and industrial use.
 This water will augment the DWSP supply.

 The DWSP provides the majority of the potable water supply for the City's service areas.
 It draws water from the San Joaquin River and treats it at a plant in north Stockton.
-The DWSP currently treats an average of 15 million gallons per day (mgd).
-The projected 2035 capacity of the DWSP is 90 mgd, with an annual production of approximately 50,000 ac-ft/yr.
+The DWSP currently treats an average of 30 million gallons per day (mgd).
+The projected 2035 capacity of the DWSP is 60 mgd, with an annual production of approximately 50,000 acft/yr.
 The City's supply from the San Joaquin River is curtailed annually from February through June of each year due to restrictions imposed by the U.S. Fish and Wildlife Service and the California Department of Fish and Wildlife.